MicrosoftDocs/PowerShell-Docs/reference/4.0/PSDesiredStateConfiguration/Get-DscResource.md

 ### -Syntax
 Indicates that the cmdlet returns the syntax view of the specified Desired State Configuration resources.
-The returned syntax shows how to use the resources in a Windows PowerShell® script.
+The returned syntax shows how to use the resources in a Windows PowerShell script.

 ```yaml
 Type: SwitchParameter